To the 5 Boroughs: Critical reception

-The album was met with positive reviews, with an aggregated score of 71 on Metacritic.
 Playlouder said "To the 5 Boroughs is a triumph."
 Rolling Stone said "To the 5 Boroughs is an exciting, astonishing balancing act: fast, funny and sobering."
 Jason Thompson of PopMatters called To the 5 Boroughs "their best album since Paul's Boutique".
 Tom Sinclair of Entertainment Weekly wrote, "The beats are[...] simple and effective, with a welcome lack of bells and whistles that made Hello Nasty so distracting."
 AllMusic said: "It's rather impressive that they're maturing gracefully turning into expert craftsmen who can deliver a satisfying listen like this".
 The NME said: "Like Missy Elliott, the Beasties are re-examining hip hop—what it was, what it is, what it can be".
 The Onion AV Club said: "With To the 5 Boroughs, Beastie Boys' members discover a musical entryway to an earlier, more innocent era, affording listeners the exuberance of youth along with the hard-won wisdom that can only come with experience."
 E!
-Online rated the album as a B− saying it was "fun but hardly fresh.
+Online rated the album as a B− saying it was "fun but hardly fresh".